IPaC resource list

 The probability of presence graphs associated with your migratory bird list are based on data provided by the Avian Knowledge Network (AKN).
 This data is derived from a growing collection of survey, banding, and citizen science datasets.

-To see what part of a particular bird's range your project area falls within (i.e. breeding, wintering, migrating or year-round), you may query your location using the RAIL Tool and look at the range maps provided for birds in your area at the bottom of the profiles provided for each bird in your results.
-If a bird on your migratory bird species list has a breeding season associated with it, if that bird does occur in your project area, there may be nests present at some point within the timeframe specified.
+To see what part of a particular bird's range your project area falls within (i.e. breeding, wintering, migrating, or resident), you may query your location using the RAIL Tool and view the range maps provided for birds in your area at the bottom of the profiles provided for each bird in your results.
+If a bird on your IPaC migratory bird species list has a breeding season associated with it (indicated by yellow vertical bars on the phenology graph in your “IPaC PROBABILITY OF PRESENCE SUMMARY” at the top of your results list), there may be nests present at some point within the timeframe specified.
 If "Breeds elsewhere" is indicated, then the bird likely does not breed in your project area.

 What are the levels of concern for migratory birds?